owebeeone/anchorscad/docs/InstallingAnchorSCAD.md

 	cd anchorscad
 	git clone https://github.com/owebeeone/pythonopenscad.git
 	pip3 install -r src/anchorscad/requirements.txt

+	REM ### If you want the "stable" branch, use this after running the above. git fetch origin stable:stable
+	git checkout stable

 ## Testing The Installation
 To verify that it is installed you can run a module like so: